sudar/delete-pending-comments/readme.txt

 </p>

 == Installation ==
-Unzip, upload to your plugin directory, enable the plugin and configure it as needed.
-If you want to add the widget do that in your dashboard's Design section.
+Unzip, upload to your plugin directory.
+You can delete the comments under the 'Comments' menu.

 == Screenshots ==
 1. The configuration menu.